Original posting January 2007

 - Patients with a history of reactions to induction agents or to nonpenicillin antibiotics

-The outcome of most cutaneous drug allergies is good after immediate cessation of the drug and symptomatic relief.
+The outcome of most cutaneous drug allergies is good after immediate cessation of the drug and symptom relief.

 Drug-induced anaphylaxis is potentially fatal, as it is characterized by a high frequency of rapid-onset (within minutes) cardiovascular collapse, especially in older patients.
 Other risk factors for death include cardiopathies associated with beta-blocker therapy.
 The true prevalence of fatal drug-induced anaphylaxis is unknown, as the patients studied varied from children to adults, and from emergency room attendees to inpatients, and most studies included all causes of anaphylaxis rather than drug-induced anaphylaxis specifically.

 In SJS/TEN, the reported mortality rate varies from 30% to 50%.
 The effect of IVIG on mortality in patients with TEN remains indeterminate.
-Ocular complications (i.e., nonhealing epithelial defects and visual impairment) are major but relatively uncommon long-term sequelae of SJS/TEN..
+Ocular complications (i.e., nonhealing epithelial defects and visual impairment) are major but relatively uncommon long-term sequelae of SJS/TEN.
+Persistent dry eyes is the most common.

 Helpful Links: Patient Information on Drug Allergies